MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 AuthorizedDecryptor : NotApplicable
 ```

-This example demonstrates querying the current LAPS password for the 'lapsLegacyClient' machine
+This example demonstrates querying the current LAPS password for the 'LAPSLEGACYCLIENT' machine
 which is currently running in legacy LAPS emulation mode.

 > [!NOTE]